gloryc34/ChrisParrattoPainting.com/README.md

-# ChrisParrattoPainting.com
+# ChrisParrattoPainting.com--Team-4-Software-Engineering
-**Team oriented project in designing and implementing a new website for ChrisParrattoPainting.com**
+Creation of a new website for Chris Parratto's company, ChrisParrattoPainting.